gradle/gradle/design-docs/features/composite-build/README.md

-### Composite build
+## Composite build

 At this stage, this is a scratchpad of ideas for how "composite build" might be developed in Gradle.
-Later this feature will be better described, and the following ideas could be translated into actual stories to be implemented.
+Later this feature and the related stories will be more fully fleshed out.

-### Story ideas
+## Milestone: Tooling client defines composite and requests `EclipseProject` model for each included project

+- [ ] Tooling client declares "composite" with one multi-project participant and requests tooling model for each included project
-- Implement `CompositeBuildConnection` on top of existing Tooling API infrastructure : new client-side mechanism only
+    - Implement `CompositeBuildConnection` on top of existing Tooling API client
-    - Adding `CompositeBuildConnector`
-    - Creating `ProjectConnection` instances for each participant
+    - Create `ProjectConnection` instance for the participant
-    - Delegating all `getModels()` calls to each `ProjectConnection` : only can cope with `EclipseProject`
+    - Delegating all `getModels()` calls to the `ProjectConnection`
+        - Optimize for `EclipseProject`: open a single connection and traverse hierarchy
-        - Fail for any request other than `EclipseProject`
+        - Fail for any other model type
-    - Flatten set of `EclipseProject` instances and create a `ProjectIdentity` for each
+    - Create a `ModelResult` for each `EclipseProject` instance
+- [ ] Tooling client declares composite with multiple builds, and requests tooling model for each included project
+    - Client will provide connection information for multiple builds (root project)
+    - Delegate `getModels()` calls to each `ProjectConnection` and aggregate results
+- [ ] Tooling client declares composite including multiple builds, and tooling models are produced by a single daemon instance
-    - Real code in the Tooling API in Gradle
+    - New remote Tooling API protocol, permitting the creation of each `ProjectConnection` in a daemon instance

-- Implement naive dependency substitution in client-only `CompositeBuildConnection`
+## Milestone: Tooling client defines homogeneous composite and IDE models have external dependencies replaced with project dependencies

+Tooling client defines a homogeneous composite (all participants have same Gradle version) and:

+- [ ] IDE models have external dependencies directly replaced with dependencies on composite project publications
+    - Naive implementation of dependency substitution: metadata is not considered
-    - Get the ProjectPublications instances for every `EclipseProject` in the composite
+    - Retrieve the `ProjectPublications` instance for every `EclipseProject` in the composite
-        - Create a `ProjectConnection` for each subproject, and ask for the model
     - Adapt the returned set of `EclipseProject` instances by replacing Classpath entries with project dependencies

-- Implement `CompositeBuildConnection` where the aggregation occurs in a daemon process
-    - Remoting the existing client-side `CompositeBuildConnection` implementation
-    - Move the client-side implementation into the daemon request handler
+- [ ] IDE models are resolved with project dependencies substituted for external dependencies

-- Implement real dependency substitution for composite build with a single Gradle version
+    - Implement real dependency substitution for composite build (all participants must have the same Gradle version)
-    - Removing the use of ToolingAPI to communicate with each participant
-    - Provide the "Composite Context" (containing all project publication information) when requesting `EclipseProject` model from each build
+    - Provide a "Composite Context" (containing all project publication information) when requesting `EclipseProject` model from each build
+    - Likely remove the use of Tooling API to communicate with each participant

+## Milestone: Tooling client defines homogeneous composite and executes tasks where external dependencies are replaced with project dependencies

+Tooling client defines a composite and:

+- [ ] Executes `dependencies` task for project, demonstrating appropriate dependency substitution
+- [ ] Executes task that uses artifacts from substituted dependency: assumes artifact was built previously
+- [ ] Executes task that uses artifacts from substituted dependency: artifact is built on demand

+## Milestone: Build author defines a homogeneous composite and uses command line to executes tasks for a project within the composite

+## Later

+- Model/task support for heterogeneous composites (different versions of Gradle)
-- Implement real dependency substitution for composite build with a different Gradle versions
+- Model/task support for older Gradle versions
-    - Would need to be able to supply the "Composite context" to a remote build invocation (via TAPI?)

-- Implement `EclipseProject` deduplication

-### Questions
+## Questions

 - Is `GradleConnection` or `GradleBuildConnection` a better name than `CompositeBuildConnection`?
     - This API will be useful to connect an individual Gradle build (single project or multi-project)